headforwards-spd/headforwards-website/src/pages/info-pages/three-critical-elements-for-success-in-outsourced-software-development.md

 ---
-bannerImage: /uploads/team-5.jpg
+bannerImage: /uploads/glenn-carstens-peters-rlw-uc03gwc-unsplash.jpg
 title: "Three Critical Elements for Success in Outsourced Software Development "
 summary:
-  text: As a company that has delivered outsourced software for many years, we
+  text: As a company that has been delivering outsourced software for many years,
-    have come to understand any possible pitfalls and has identified ways to ensure these are avoided.
+    we have come to understand any possible pitfalls and has identified ways to ensure these are avoided.
   image: /uploads/team-5.jpg
 author: 8d241049-6ed4-45ff-aaf8-488d06871310